Description

 - 5 days in the wild, 7 days in total

 Day 2.
 After breakfast transport to the start of hike in Käsivarsi wilderness area, about 3 hours drive.
-Start of hiking, ascending slowly through birch forest up to open tundra.
+Start of trek, ascending slowly through birch forest up to open tundra.
 We walk 6-8 km.
 After dark we concentrate on getting our camera setup right for night-time photography and wait for some green lights in the sky.
 If there are no clouds, there is always a good possibility to see the Northern Lights.
 Night in tents, 2 persons/tent.

 Day 3.
 Hiking in wilderness 5-10 km.
 Exact route depends on the weather conditions and will be decided by our guide.
 There are no official trails so the route can take us anywhere anywhere through the open wilderness, passing fells and crystal clear lakes.
 We can stop to eat berries or collect mushrooms, according to your wishes and what we see in nature.
 Night in tents.